danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 I first heard about the benefits of meditation years ago on a podcast.
 An expert practitioner was being interviewed on a health podcast and said if the benefits of meditation were available as a pill, it would make some pharmaceutical company billions in profits.
 Benefits such as: lower stress, improved sleep, reduced anxiety, better blood pressure, improved focus, clearer thinking, enhanced performance on cognitive tasks, even longevity.
 Intrigued, I bought the book, especially since the author billed it as 'no BS.'

 <aside class="markdown-aside">
-As someone who's been listening to podcasts for over a decade, I've noticed an increasing trend of podcasts being book tours in disguise: Casual conversations that somehow always end up pitching someone's latest "life changing" book.
+As someone who's been listening to podcasts for over a decade, I've noticed an increasing trend of podcasts being book tours in disguise: Casual conversations that somehow always end up pitching someone's latest "life-changing" book.
 </aside>

 But then I got to the chapter about people meditating in the forest, claiming they could intuit which plants were safe to eat or use as medicine based on what the plants *told* them during meditation.
 While I'm sure some people genuinely feel that the plants are communicating with them, that chapter reminded me why I've been skeptical of meditation in the past.